Panoptic Diffusion Models: co-generation of images and segmentation maps: Introduction

 3. We develop a two-stream diffusion model and apply efficient fine-tuning techniques.
 This approach leverages pretrained diffusion models and extends their capabilities by incorporating segmentation maps.

-4. Our model directly provides segmentation maps for downstream tasks without the need for a separate segmentation model.
-These maps can scale up to four times the latent size without requiring a super-resolution model.
+4. By multi-scale patching, PDM generates segmentation maps that scale up to four times the latent size without requiring a super-resolution model.
 We also introduce a new metric for evaluating the quality of the generated maps.